By Atonement Licensing Advisory · Last reviewed: June 2026

 Get this guide applied to your Atlassian contract.
 Confidential assessment within one business day.

-Beyond the per-user and edition cost sits a layer of platform add-ons that larger buyers increasingly need.
-Atlassian Guard provides identity, access, and security controls across products, and it is priced separately on its own per-user basis.
+Beyond the per user and edition cost sits a layer of platform add-ons that larger buyers increasingly need.
+Atlassian Guard, the product formerly sold as Atlassian Access, provides identity, access, and security controls across products, and it is priced separately on its own per user basis.
 For regulated organizations it can be a requirement rather than an option, so it belongs in the cost model from the start, not as a later surprise.

 Most buyers see a single Atlassian invoice total and treat it as one cost.
 The total is a stack of independent lines, and you cannot reduce what you cannot see.
 The first discipline is to break the bill into its parts and attribute each to a product, an edition, and an owner.